KINGBK1/Google-Docs/README.md

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+### 🚀 Contribute to the `dev` Branch!

+If you’d like to add features, fix bugs, or enhance performance, please fork the repo and work off the [`dev` branch](https://github.com/KINGBK1/Google-Docs/tree/dev).
+This helps us keep the main branch stable while enabling rapid development.
+Let’s build something amazing together—your pull requests are always welcome!
+💡 Found a bug or want to suggest a feature?
+Please open an [issue](https://github.com/KINGBK1/Google-Docs/issues).

-There are a few known bugs yet to be addressed, particularly within the project's error handling sections.
+There are a few known bugs yet to be addressed, particularly within the project's error handling sections and the texteditor suggestion mode.
 If you discover a remedy or have suggestions for improvements, please feel free to:

 1. Fork the Project
 2. Create your Feature Branch